Circeo massacre: Ghira's escape to Spain and death

 It was later discovered that Ghira had managed to flee to Spain, where on 26 June 1976, he enlisted in the Spanish Legion in Madrid under the fake name of Massimo Testa de Andrés (Andrés being the Spanish version of his first name Andrea), claiming to have been born in Rome in 1955.
 He then served at Tercio Duque de Alba in Fuerteventura, Ceuta, and Melilla.
-However, during his service he developed a drug problem, and, on 28 May 1980, began a six-month sentence in prison in Cadiz for an "crime against public health."
-In 1982, Ghira was assigned to Special Operations in Malaga before being sent to Melilla, where he suffered "numerous penalties for possession and consumption of drugs."
+However, during his service he developed a drug problem, and, on 28 May 1980, began a six-month sentence in prison in Cádiz for a "crime against public health."
+In 1982, Ghira was assigned to Special Operations in Málaga before being sent to Melilla, where he suffered "numerous penalties for possession and consumption of drugs."
 On 21 July 1993, he was admitted to a military hospital, possibly for a head tumour, and was forcibly retired due to his poor psychophysical condition.
 Without a passport, he was now stuck in Melilla, where he lived with a girlfriend who ran a soda stand and continued to do drugs.
 It was in Melilla that he died on 2 September 1994 of a drug overdose.
 His body was found a week later, on 9 September.
 He was buried in the local cemetery.

 In 2005, the Rome Prosecutor's Office requested the body's exhumation, which took place on 14 November 2005, in the presence of Italian investigators.
 A femur was then taken to Rome for investigation.
 On 26 November 2005, the DNA testing confirmed Ghira's identity.
 However, the analysis raised doubts.
 Reportedly, the test, conducted in the laboratories of the Institute of Forensic Medicine at La Sapienza University, was carried out by geneticist Dr. Carla Vecchiotti, who turned out to be a former student and pupil of Prof. Matilde Angelini Rota, the forensic scientist in charge of the rape clinic at the Institute and Ghira's maternal aunt.
 Because of this, Colasanti declared that Ghira was still alive and staying in Rome, and that the remains were those of one of his relatives.
 Rosaria Lopez' sister, Letizia, also expressed doubts.
 To dispel them, in January 2016, the Rome Public Prosecutor's Office reopened the case and ordered that the body be exhumed again to undergo a new, more thorough DNA test.
 The report, filed in June 2016 by Professors Giovanni Arcudi and Giuseppe Novelli, attested that the results of this test, carried out on bone marrow samples, confirm that the remains of the Spanish Foreign Legion NCO belong to Andrea Ghira.